RoyOltmans/OpenMQTTgatewayLight/README.md

   - ChiefZ
   - 8666

-This is an fork of OpenMQTTgateway v0.8 creating a lightweight implementation tested on the following hardware:
+This is an fork of OpenMQTTgateway v0.8 creating a lightweight implementation meant for KAKU receiving and sending of RF signals tested on the following hardware:
 - ESP8266 NodeMCU v2
 - Receiver - RF SRX882 v1.3
 - Transmitter - TX STX882 v1.1